vokimon/godot-dice-roller/screenshots/example-editor.md

-Diceset Editor: Edit the current diceset, adding and removing dices, and chosing their shape, color and name.
+Diceset Editor: Add and remove dices.
+Choose their shape, color and name.